Custom ‘Save the Date’ by Girl Holding a Pen, girlholdingapen.com.

 Many plans for the Big Day have already come to a screeching halt, only to be postponed until next year or canceled altogether.
-Some couples are instead opting for weddings over Zoom or backyard ceremonies with only immediately family.
+Some couples are instead opting for weddings over Zoom or backyard ceremonies with only immediate family.
 While a dream wedding might seem hopelessly out of reach at the moment, the pandemic hasn’t derailed all possibilities for creating a memorable event.

 “There are other options,” says wedding planner Cathy Johnson of Royal Weddings by Cathy Johnson in Newark.
 “You just have to be open to those options.”

 Johnson has experienced a surge in last-minute planning requests in recent months, some with only a few weeks’ notice.
 “The [couples] who are doing it are the ones who are very persistent and committed to having some sort of memory,” she says.

 Navigating lockdown restrictions and guidelines when the situation seems to change by the day might seem impossible, but if anyone knows how to adapt to unforeseen changes, it’s wedding planners.

 “Event planners are accustomed to having to pivot and solve problems on the day of or on very short notice,” Johnson explains.
 “This is not new to us.”

 Amber Perry of Wilmington’s Lady in Waiting Services was a bride herself last year, so she can easily put herself in her clients’ shoes.
 Perry says if her wedding were happening this year, she would want to proceed with the ceremony anyway, putting off the larger party until it’s safe to do so.
 That’s why she has created an attractive—and safe—package for couples who want the same.